Are These Old Ideas About Leadership Getting In Your Way?

 The Self-Reliance Myth: "If you can't do it yourself it isn't worth doing."

 Leadership doesn't happen in a vacuum.
 Even the most visionary leaders need teamwork and engagement.
 If leaders can't enlist others, they will likely fail.
-Think of your leaders like star athletes - give them the resources of coaching, mentoring, and leadership training and bring them along with you as you develop.
+Think of yourself and your leaders like star athletes — seek and provide resources for coaching, mentoring, and leadership training, and bring them along with you as you and your leaders develop.

 The It-Comes-Naturally Myth: "You don't need to practice."